Which TV providers offer multi-room?

 To have Sky Multiscreen with Sky Q, you will need a Sky Q Mini box and to subscribe to Sky Multiscreen which costs an extra £15 per month on top of your Sky TV subscription pack.
 The first Sky Q Mini box is free but additional Mini boxes will cost you £99.
 You can connect up to four Mini boxes in total, but you cannot watch TV on all of them at once.
 You can watch your main Sky Q box plus two Sky Q Mini boxes at the same time.
 Assuming your package and TV both support HD, you can watch shows in HD on a Mini box, but not UHD.

-Sky Glass comes with Sky’s TV service built in, so if you sign up for Whole Home you will be provided with one puck for connecting to a separate TV.
+Sky Glass is a TV that comes with Sky’s TV service built in, so if you sign up for Whole Home you will be provided with one puck for connecting to a separate TV.
 Sky Stream is viewed on a puck as standard, so if you sign up for Whole Home you will receive a second puck to connect to a second TV.
-Like the Sky Q Mini boxes, the Sky pucks do not require a cabled connection and will work over wifi.
-However, unlike the Sky Q Mini, they do not work as wifi boosters.
+Like the Sky Q Mini boxes, the Sky pucks do not require a cabled connection and will work over Wi-Fi.

 Compare Sky TV bundles